purarue/scramble-history/README.md

 ### first/head tail/last

-Pretty similar to `drop`/`first`, these let you take the first or last `n` items, like `limit`.
+These let you take the first or last `n` items, like `limit`.
 Remember that by default your newest solves are at the front of the list (you can swap this with `--no-reverse`), so to get your most recent `Ao5`:

 ```bash
 $ scramble_history merge -q 'event_description==4x4' -q 'first:5' -q ao5